saikotek/docs/pages/storage_and_backup/object_storage/s3_faq/guide.en-gb.md

 ## Billing
 ### How is the service billed?

 Object Storage is billed according to the storage space used, with a granularity of 1GB.
-To ensure readability, the price is displayed per GB/month, but the billing granularity is per GB/hour, considering that there are on average 730 hours in a month.
+To ensure readability, the price is displayed per GB/month, but the billing granularity is per GB/hour.
 View pricing on [this page](https://www.ovhcloud.com/en-ie/public-cloud/prices/).

 ### Billing example for Object Storage – 1-AZ